-Maybe you have a gaming laptop as a portable solution to your traditional PC, or as your primary gaming machine.
-And now, you have a frustrating problem: your gaming laptop’s battery drains too fast.
-Both software and hardware issues result in a laptop experience where the battery drains too fast.
-Try some of these solutions to increase battery life on your laptop.
+You may have a gaming laptop as a portable solution to your traditional PC or as your primary gaming machine.
+And now, you have a frustrating problem: your gaming laptop battery life drains so fast.
+Both software and hardware issues result in the laptops’ battery draining too fast.
+Try some of these solutions to improve battery life on gaming laptops!

 Get Your Battery’s Health Report

-You might think, “My laptop battery drains too fast and I want that to stop – what’s this about health?”
-Well, every battery has its capacity in ‘charge cycles’ – charging an empty battery to full.
+You might think, “My laptop battery drains so fast and I want that to stop”.
+Well, every battery has its own capacity in ‘charge cycles’ – basically charging an empty battery to full.
 Go through all the charge cycles, and its efficiency lessens.
 Yes, you can use your laptop battery after reaching the limit of your charge cycles, but battery life reduces after this.

 With modern batteries, you don’t need to fully discharge the average lithium-ion battery regularly and then charge it again.
 Better to discharge it around 20 percent and then charge it.
-Modern batteries also stop charging after a full charge, without really affecting its lifespan.
+Modern batteries also stop charging after a full charge without really affecting their lifespan.

-One way to learn more about the state of your laptop battery is to use a simple command to generate a report or download a third-party program to display the information.
+One way to learn more about your gaming laptop battery life is to use a simple command to generate a report or download a third-party program to display the information.
 There are plenty of programs you can use, such as BatteryCare, Battery Eater, Battery Optimizer, and more.

 To generate a battery report with Windows, do the following:

 - When Windows PowerShell opens, enter the command “powercfg /batteryreport”.

 - The Windows PowerShell saves the generated report in the form of an HTML file to your computer in the listed location.
-In the report, you can see stats for gaming laptop battery life estimates, battery usage, capacity remaining, and more for installed batteries along with the cycle count.
+In the report, you can see stats for gaming laptop battery life estimates, battery usage, capacity remaining, and more for installed batteries, along with the cycle count.

-- Based on this report, you can take action to increase battery life.
+- Based on this report, you can take action to improve battery life on gaming laptops.

 Run The Windows Troubleshooter

-So, your battery drains too fast – now what?
+So, your laptop battery drains so fast – now what?
 Start with the built-in troubleshooter in Settings to nail down battery issues.